TimLChan/FB-Altcoin-Stock-Chatbot/README.md

 # FB-Altcoin-Stock-Chatbot
 A slightly lengthy bot to get Stocks and Altcoin prices.
-Uses fbchat and python.
+Uses fbchat and python. #CURRENT COMPATIBLE WITH ONLY FBCHAT < 1.0

 ## Getting Started
 Really simple, just copy app.py to whereever you want to run it, add two environment variables Email and Password, then run it using `python app.py`.
 That or just git push it to openshift.
 Whatever floats your boat.